 (Number of premiums paid / Number of premiums due) multiplied by the Basic Sum Assured plus Attached bonuses.

-Let’s look at an example to help you understand this better.
+Let’s look at a paid-up policy example to help you understand this better.
 Say that you bought a policy for a sum assured of Rs.
 10 lakhs.
 You are required to pay regular annual premiums for a period of 20 years but stop after 10 years.
 Based on this, the paid-up value will be equal to (10/20) multiplied by Rs.
 10,00,000, which is Rs.
 5,00,000.
 If the policy has accrued bonuses amounting to Rs.
 50,000 in the 10 years, the total sum that you will be entitled to is Rs.
 5,50,000.

 If you aren’t in any urgent need of money, it would be wise to let the policy acquire a paid-up value instead of surrendering it.
 This ensures that your life cover remains intact, albeit reduced.
 In the event of your unfortunate demise, your family will still receive the reduced sum assured to finance their needs in your absence.
 However, surrendering the policy will make more sense if you are in a financial emergency and need immediate liquidity.